2022-cs244/2022-cs244.github.io/index.md

 # Announcements

 Due to a limited amount of hardware and development machine, we will be limiting enrollment to 12 students.
-As such, we ask that you fill out the short application linked to below so that we can select an appropriate mixture of student backgrounds and skill sets.
+As such, we ask that you fill out a short application so that we can select an appropriate mixture of student backgrounds and skill sets.
 Please fill out [this application](https://goo.gl/forms/nJXtf9csQokQFvD23) **before April 2nd at 11:59PM** (end of first day of class).
 We will review the submissions and notify everyone of the selection results on April 3rd by 5PM.

 # Overview